delsinm/interactive-resume/README.md

 ### Demos Page

-Page for listing technical demos.
+Optional page for listing technical demos, enabled or disabled in code.
 Demos are displayed in a list and are clickable links.

 ### Dark Mode